thunderseethe/thunderseethe.github.io/content/posts/function-application-grow-a-spine.md

 * `[forall a . a -> a] -> [forall a . a -> a]`

 Our poor type inference doesn't have enough information to tell which type to choose.
-But once we see `[forall a . a -> a]`, we can be certain only the second typing applies.
+But once we see `[forall a . a -> a]`, we can be certain only the second type applies.

 Multi argument application is instrumental to allowing this enhanced inference to take place on more terms.
 Our approach relies on two critical pieces of information provided by our application spine: